Querétaro F.C.: The UAQ Gallos Blancos era

-In the early 1980s it was given to the Autonomous University of Queretaro the team's rights of management and became the UAQ Gallos Blancos.
+In the early 1980s, it was given to the Autonomous University of Querétaro the team's rights of management and became the UAQ Gallos Blancos.
 This team became a "golden breed" of players like René Montalvo, Salvador "Zurdo" Ochoa and José de Jesús Torruco.
-In fact, the "UAQ Gallos Blancos" arrived to another Segunda División final in 1987, now against the Correcaminos UAT, but after playing the first game of the series at the Estadio Marte R. Gómez (with a 0–0 result), the team suffered an accident while returning from Ciudad Victoria to Santiago de Querétaro, where three very important players lost their lives.
+In fact, the "UAQ Gallos Blancos" arrived to another Segunda División final in 1987, now against the Correcaminos UAT, but after playing the first game of the series at the Estadio Marte R. Gómez (with a 0–0 result), the team suffered an accident while returning from Ciudad Victoria, Tamaulipas to the city of Querétaro, where three very important players lost their lives.
 Even though the final match was moved a month, the team lost the series on a third match in the Estadio Azteca.

 During the next days, the team became a youth/reserve squad of Cruz Azul, providing many players that later became Primera División football stars.
-Later, after many failures to get into the Primera División, the Autonomous University of Queretaro went into an economic crisis which caused it to sell the team to a north group of business men from Hermosillo, Sonora and in this way Querétaro lost again one of their most loved and memorable teams.
+Later, after many failures to get into the Primera División, the Autonomous University of Querétaro went into an economic crisis which caused it to sell the team to a north group of business men from Hermosillo, Sonora and in this way Querétaro lost again one of their teams.

 The Cobras de Querétaro era

-Later after the construction of the Estadio La Corregidora stadium in the middle eighties, one of the most important Mexican TV broadcasters decided to manage a Segunda División team who received the name of "Cobras de Querétaro".
-This team obtained the Primera División category by the hand of Jorge "Coco" Gómez back in 1986 but they lasted only one season because at the end of the 86–87 season they went back to Segunda División and the team was moved to Ciudad Juárez.
+Later after the construction of the Estadio La Corregidora stadium in the middle 1980s, one of the most important Mexican TV broadcasters decided to manage a Segunda División team who received the name of "Cobras de Querétaro".
+This team obtained the Primera División category by the hand of Jorge "Coco" Gómez back in 1986, but they lasted only one season because at the end of the 86–87 season they went back to the Segunda División and the team was moved to Ciudad Juárez, Chihuahua.